 Promoting the whole-person-athlete

-The leader of the expert group dual career counselling, Wolfgang Stockinger (TW1N), grants us a first insight into the philosophy of their approach:
+The leader of the expert group Counsel, Wolfgang Stockinger (TW1N), grants us a first insight into the philosophy of their approach:

-In our view, the whole-person-athlete appears in multiple contexts of life, longing for meaning, self-efficacy, competence, autonomy and social belonging.
-Thus, the STARTING 11 tools shall act both empowering to the practitioner and the athlete.”
+In this view, the whole-person-athlete appears in multiple contexts of life, longing for meaning, self-efficacy, competence, autonomy and social belonging.
+Thus, the STARTING 11 tools shall act both empowering to the practitioner and the athlete.

 Tools for two scenarios